Freight Shipping from Austin to Boston

 How much does it cost to ship freight from Austin to Boston?

-Full truckload (FTL) rates from Austin, TX to Boston, MA currently range from $4,734-$5,835 for a standard dry van load over the 2,202-mile route.
+Full truckload (FTL) rates from Austin, TX to Boston, MA currently range $4,734-$5,835 (roughly $2.16-$2.67 per mile over 2,202 miles).
 LTL shipments typically cost $1,411-$2,272 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Boston?